johngoddard/ObjectLearning/docs/proposal.md

 For matrix operations, I will create a `Matrix` class with the following methods:
 - `Matrix#constructor`: Accepts an array or array of arrays and returns a new matrix object.
 - `Matrix#add`: Accepts a number or another Matrix object.
 Adds the number as a scalar to each element in the matrix, or adds the two matrices depending on input type.
+Returns a new matrix object.
 - `Matrix#subtract`: Accepts a number or another Matrix object.
 Subtracts the number as a scalar to each element in the matrix, or subtracts the two matrices depending on input type.
+Returns a new matrix object.
+- `Matrix#multiply`: Accepts another matrix object.
+Verifies dimensionality and returns the product of the matrices as a new matrix object.
+- `Matrix#dimensions`: Returns the dimensions of the matrix as an array ([rows, cols]).

+For Linear regression, I will create a `LinearRegressor` class with the following methods:
+-`LinearRegressor#train`: Accepts an array of JavaScript objects, an array of parameter attributes (attributes of the object), and the target attribute.
+Performs regression via gradient descent, and returns an object with keys for theta values for the parameters, and an `evaluate` function which does the following:
+-`evaluate`: Accepts an object with the same attributes that were used to train the model, and returns the result of running that object's attribute values through the created model.

+For Logistic regression, I will create a `LogisticRegressor` class with the following methods:
+-`LogisticRegressor#train`: Accepts an array of JavaScript objects, an array of parameter attributes (attributes of the object), and the target attribute.
+Performs regression via gradient descent, and returns an object with keys for theta values for the parameters, and an `evaluate` function which does the following:
+-`evaluate`: Accepts an object with the same attributes that were used to train the model, and returns the result of running that object's attribute values through the created model.

+For k-means clustering, I will create a `Clusterer` class with the following methods:
+-`Cluster#evaluate`: Accepts an array of JavaScript objects, 2 attributes, and number for `numClusters`.
+Performs iterative k-means clustering, and returns an array of `numClusters` arrays that contain the objects that were passed in broken down into the specified number of clusters.

 ### Implementation Timeline

-**Day 1**: Setup all necessary Node modules, including getting webpack up and running.
-Create `webpack.config.js` as well as `package.json`.
-Write a basic entry file and the bare bones of all 3 scripts outlined above.
-Goals for the day:

-- [x] Get a green bundle with `webpack`
-- [x] Render a canvas with moving predators and pray.

-**Day 2**: Handle collision and dying events in the simulation.
-Set up recording population / average speed data.

-- [x] Complete the `predator.js` and `prey.js` classes, including inheritance models and AI for movement
-- [x] Record data at every step (log it in console for now)
+**Day 1**: Figure out how to get an npm library up and running
+- [ ] Set up skeleton for npm library
+- [ ] Create `Matrix` class

+**Day 2**: Finish `Matrix` class

+- [ ] Implement all methods for `Matrix` class

-**Day 3**: Live updating graphs.
+**Day 3**: Implement linear regression

-- [x] Learn highcharts API
-- [x] Render graphs on the page with live updating population and average speed information.
-- [x] Fine tune simulation initialization

-**Day 4**: Add simulation controls.
-Style the frontend, and add an introdution:

-- [x] Create controls for simulation speed, mutation rate, and generation time
-- [x] Syle objects
-- [x] Add an information modal.
+- [ ] Implement linear regression class
+- [ ] Test to ensure accuracy

+**Day 4**: Implement logistic regression

+- [ ] Implement logistic regression class
+- [ ] Test to ensure accuracy

+**Day 5**: Implement k-means clustering

+- [ ] Implement k-means clustering class
+- [ ] Test to ensure accuracy

 ### Bonus features

-There are many directions this cellular automata engine could eventually go.
-Some anticipated updates are:
+Some anticipated future extensions include the following:

-- [ ] Animated introduction
+- [ ] More matrix operations (e.g. determinants, eigen values )
-- [x] More simulation controls
+- [ ] More ML algorithms
-- [ ] Evolving predators
+- [ ] multi-dimensional k-clustering

-[wireframes]: ./evolutionjs.png